Fingerpicking patterns

 Pattern 7

-A plectrum is used again.
-The pattern is based on triad shapes constructed on the 3rd, 4th and 5th strings.
+A plectrum is used again, and the pattern is based on triad shapes constructed on the 3rd, 4th and 5th strings.

 Exercise on pattern with open strings: